DataCanvasIO/HyperGBM/docs/en_US/source/example_advanced.rst

 UnderSampling pre-search
 ----------------

 Normally, hyperparameter optimization will utilize all training data.
 However, this will cost a huge amount of time for a large dataset.
-Therefore, to alleviate this problem, one can perform a pre-search with only a part of data to try more model parameters in the same amout of time.
-Better parameters will then be used for training with whole data to obtain the optimal parameters.
+To alleviate this problem, one can perform a pre-search with only a part of data to try more model parameters in the same amout of time.
+Better parameters will then be used for training with the whole data to obtain the optimal parameters.

 To enable feature selection, one needs to set *down_sample_search=True*  when creating experiment.
 Relevant parameters: